DrLegitamate/WordWeave/README.md

 **Learn languages naturally while browsing with intelligent, context-aware translations**

-WordWeave is a powerful Firefox extension that revolutionizes language learning by providing **context-aware phrase translations** on any website.
-Unlike traditional word-by-word translators, WordWeave understands context and translates meaningful phrases, making foreign content accessible while preserving the natural learning experience.
+WordWeave is a powerful Firefox extension that revolutionizes language learning by providing **smart word and phrase translations** on any website.
+Unlike traditional translators that replace entire content, WordWeave selectively translates individual words and meaningful phrases, preserving the natural reading experience while providing contextual learning opportunities.

 ---

 ## 🌟 Key Features

-### 🧠 **Context-Aware Translation**
+### 🧠 **Smart Word Selection**
-- **Phrase-Based Intelligence**: Translates complete phrases and sentences for accurate meaning
-- **Contextual Understanding**: "I can do this" vs "tin can" - always gets the right translation
-- **Natural Language Processing**: Preserves sentence structure and grammatical relationships
-- **Smart Phrase Selection**: Intelligently chooses meaningful phrases for optimal learning
+- **Intelligent Filtering**: Skips common words you already know
+- **Context-Aware**: Translates "can" correctly based on context ("tin can" vs "you can do this")
+- **Meaningful Phrases**: Includes short phrases (2-4 words) for better context
+- **Adaptive Learning**: Focuses on vocabulary that matters for your level

-### ⚡ **Intelligent Translation System**
+### ⚡ **Precision Translation System**
-- **6 Intensity Levels**: From minimal (3%) to intensive (50%) phrase coverage
+- **6 Intensity Levels**: From minimal (3%) to intensive (50%) word coverage
+- **Word-Level Accuracy**: Only translated words are highlighted, not entire blocks
 - **Real-Time Processing**: Dynamic translation as new content loads
-- **Adaptive Learning**: Balances exposure with comprehension
 - **Privacy-First**: Uses LibreTranslate for secure, private translations

 ### 🎨 **Seamless User Experience**
-- **Hover Tooltips**: See original phrases by hovering over translations
+- **Hover Tooltips**: See original words by hovering over translations
 - **Context Menu**: Right-click any text for instant translation
 - **Visual Customization**: Adjust colors, fonts, and appearance
-- **Responsive Design**: Works perfectly on desktop and mobile Firefox
+- **Clean Interface**: Only translated content is visually distinct

 ### 🌐 **Comprehensive Language Support**
 **18 Languages Supported**: Arabic, Chinese, Dutch, English, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Turkish, Ukrainian, Vietnamese